 Day’s Boston College assistant coach experiences – he has coached there on three separate occasions – include the 2007 season when quarterback Matt Ryan threw for over 4,500 prior to becoming the third overall pick in the 2008 draft.

 Day is a native of Manchester, NH.
 He was a three-year starting quarterback at New Hampshire when Chip Kelly was offensive coordinator and quarterbacks coach.
 He was a team captain as a senior and earned his degree in business administration in 2002.
 He has a master’s in administrative studies from Boston College (2004).

-Day, and his wife, Christina, who uses the nickname “Nina,” have three children: Ryan Jr. or “RJ”, Grace and Ourania.
+Day, and his wife, Christina, who is referred to as “Nina,” have three children: Ryan Jr. or “RJ”, Grace and Ourania or “Nia”.

 Ryan Day Quick Facts

 Degree: Business administration

 Master’s: Administrative studies (Boston College)

 Year in Coaching: 19th (Fourth at Ohio State)

 Wife: Christina (“Nina”)